ryanharper827/StrategicWar/README.md

 # StrategicWar
-This repo chronicles the development of the game Strategic War.
+Strategic War is a variant of the popular War card game where you use a 5 card hand instead of top decking.
+This is a JavaFX implementation.

 ## How to Run